 The 3200 SF cabin is not only a beautiful space for learning about nature, but also serves as a teaching tool for sustainable design.
 Thoughtful material selections include an array of FSC Certified wood products and Pacific Madrone flooring from Sustainable NW Wood.
 Images provided by Harka Architecture.

 The focal point of the space is an incredible fireplace built by artist Matt Goddard of Poetry in Stone that reflects the geological history of Oregon with stones from across the state landscape.

-Image below by Don Morris.
+Stone fireplace by Poetry in Stone.
+Image by Don Morris.

 We are honored to be part of this project that gives young people a chance to make lifelong connections with the natural world.

 Find local sustainable wood products in Portland Oregon

 We exist to promote Good Wood in the Pacific Northwest and beyond

 8am to 5pm